 The Ricoh controls are all perfectly within reach, and incredibility intuitive.
 This camera is simply a joy to shoot with.
 To me, here it makes the Sony RX100 III menu and controls seem a bit clunky.
 To be fair though, I was pretty happy with the Sony before I had the Ricoh to compare it to…

-Click below to check out the Ricoh GR II on Amazon
+Click HERE to check out the updated Ricoh GR III on Amazon.

 Sony RX100 III vs. Ricoh GR II – Final Pros & Cons